 How to Choose the Right Sock Types for Every Occasion

-Choose socks by matching type + length + fabric to the situation.
-Here’s the practical framework.
+With so many types of socks and sock styles available, the key is matching type + length + fabric to the situation.
+Here's the practical framework.

 | Occasion | Best Sock Type | Best Length | Best Fabric Direction |